StudyLions/StudyLion/README.md

 ### ❓ Tutorials
 ------------
 A command list and general documentation for StudyLion may be found using the `help` command.
 Documentation for a specific command, say congif, may be found with `help config`.
-Full documentation as well as user tutorials are a work in progress, new information will be added constantly.
-Make sure to join the [main server](http://discord.gg/studylions "main server") to stay updated.
+Make sure to check the full documentation [here](https://www.notion.so/izabellakis/StudyLion-Bot-Tutorials-f493268fcd12436c9674afef2e151707") to stay updated.